fithisux/airflow-integration-testing/README.md

 make integration_test
 ```

-It starts a modified deployment, creates a test user, it runs the test, it deltes the user and kills the deployment.
+It starts a modified deployment, creates a test user, it runs the test, it deletes the user and kills the deployment.
 All automatic through [testcontainers-python](https://github.com/testcontainers/testcontainers-python/).

 It is actually an automation of `test_sample_dag.py` as `test_automatically_saple_dag.py`.